 Is Bruges worth visiting?

 Bruges is absolutely worth adding to your Belgium itinerary for many reasons.
-From its sheer beauty to its history to its opportunities for people watching, beer indulging, and museum seeing, Bruges is great place to stop
+From its sheer beauty to its history to its opportunities for people watching, beer indulging, and museum seeing, Bruges is great place to stopHow many days do you need in Bruges?

 Many people think that all of Bruges’ attractions can be seen in a single day trip, but ideally, you will need two days to explore it all.
-With a couple of days in Bruges, you will be able to experience all that the city has to offer!
+With a couple of days in Bruges, you will be able to experience all that the city has to offer!What is better to visit Brussels or Bruges?

 Bruges is certainly more picturesque, with its beautiful ‘venice-esque’ canals and antiquated feel whereas Brussels is a much larger, cosmopolitan city with a greater number of attractions for all tastes.